Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Case studies of crystal structures generated under constraints

 Here we used the Cu--Si--P system as a controlled testbed to quantify how strongly our guidance mechanism can reshape local-environment statistics, independently of whether the targeted motif is thermodynamically plausible, by imposing three distinct Cu--P coordination targets (3, 4, and 6 neighbors).
 In the reference data, fourfold Cu--P coordination is prevalent, whereas sixfold coordination is essentially absent; targeting the latter therefore provides a stringent stress test of the steering capability.
-As shown in Fig.~\ref{fig:Cu-Si-P}, guidance produces clear, systematic shifts in the coordination-number peaks relative to non-guided sampling ($p$-values $<10^{-5}$ ), increasing the population of structures that satisfy the requested environment even in the extreme sixfold case.
-While such a coordination may be chemically ``nonsensical'' in this composition space, demonstrating that the generator responds predictably to a local structural constraint is valuable: it establishes guidance as a reliable statistical control knob that can be used to generate counterfactual, deliberately imbalanced and out-of-the-box structure sets.
+As shown in Fig.~\ref{fig:Cu-Si-P}, guidance produces clear, systematic shifts in the coordination-number peaks relative to non-guided sampling ($p<10^{-12}$, $3.73\times10^{-3}$, and $2.65\times10^{-11}$ for the Cu--P targets 3, 4, and 6, respectively), increasing the population of structures that satisfy the requested environment even in the extreme sixfold case.
+While such a coordination is chemically atypical and likely energetically unfavorable in this composition space, demonstrating that the generator responds predictably to a local structural constraint is valuable: it establishes guidance as a statistical control knob that can be used to generate counterfactual and deliberately imbalanced structure sets.
 These controlled distributions can, in turn, support downstream machine-learning workflows, for example, augmenting training data for environment-conditioned generators, constructing hard negative examples for coordination classifiers, or improving the robustness and calibration of surrogate property models and machine-learning interatomic potentials by exposing them to rare (or deliberately perturbed) local motifs.